-20In GREG, a single ethnic group can be scattered across multiple locations.
+$^{^{14}}$ In GREG, a single ethnic group can be scattered across multiple locations.
 Therefore, we assign to each rebel group-location pair the geographically closest homeland centroid.
-We allow a maximal distance of 1000 km, although results are robust to alternative choices as shown in Appendix Table C7.
+We allow a maximal distance of 1000 km, although results are robust to alternative choices as shown in Table D3 below.

-21Nomadic homelands frequently span across wide geographies.
+15Nomadic homelands frequently span across wide geographies.
 Hence, far apart events fought by the same group may be very different in their type and intensity.